Political, reflection, thought-provoking

-I wrote this piece in free form, following on from the waves of frustration and overwhelm that the lockdown has brought.
-The biggest for myself has been the elevation of racial injustices that are being televised and (rightly) fought against through the Black Lives Matter movement.
+This piece is written in free form, following the overwhelming feeling and wave of frustration that lockdown has brought.
+In this piece Naomi Sampson explores the elevation of racial injustices being televised and fought against through the Black Lives Matter movement.

 Tickets are available as ‘Pay What You Can’ – the suggested price for this event is £5 – but there are a range of ticket prices so you can choose what you can afford from the options, including £0 as we want as many people as possible to access our Homemakers commissions.

 We’ve also included a higher option for anyone who wants to take the opportunity to make a larger donation to our artists and organisations.
 How much you choose to pay is completely up to you, and every audience member will receive exactly the same content and experience.

 All the money raised from ticket sales for this event will be split evenly with 50% going directly to the artist and 50% to Young Identity to allow them to continue to support future artists and commissions.

 Homemakers is a series of new commissions, where we invite our favourite artists and artistic partners to combine to create work at home, for an audience who are also at home.

 We’re not pretending that all art can be experienced online just as satisfactorily as in person; but we want to demonstrate the innovation of artists who work all kinds of forms, by inviting them to respond to this very specific context.
 We want to bring contemporary new performance to audiences all over the world, in all its form-flexing, mind-expanding, surprising subversive brilliance.